ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 Any change in the functionality, it can be adding a new feature, adding a new method or a function.
 Software language does not matter.

 A feature contribution contains a new API, capability or behavior.
-It does not break backwards compatibility with existing APIs, capabilities or behaviors.
+It does not break backward compatibility with existing APIs, capabilities or behaviors.
 New feature contributions are very welcome in Mbed OS.
 However, because they add capability to the codebase, it's easy for a new feature to introduce bugs and a support burden.
 The introduction of new features should also come with documentation, majority of targets support and comprehensive test coverage proving the correctness of the feature per the documentation.
 Feature PRs are treated cautiously, and new features require a new minor version for the codebase.
 Features are candidates for feature releases.

+We initially implement new features on separate branches in the Mbed OS repository.
+Mbed OS maintainers create the new branches by following the naming convention: "feature-" prefix.

+Each feature has a tech lead.
+This person is responsible for:

+- Rebasing often to track master development.
+- Reviewing any addition to the feature branch (approval required by the feature tech lead or another assigned person).

 Release: feature